The post-COVID phenomena :

 What to Bring and What to Wear

-The weather is comfortable and sunny with a rare chance of rain, and the average temperature is 55 – 73 degrees Fahrenheit (or 13 – 23 degrees Celsius) in Vancouver, Canada, during August.
+The weather is comfortable and sunny with a rare chance of rain, and the average temperature is 55 – 73 degrees Fahrenheit (or 13 – 23 degrees Celsius) in Vancouver, Canada, during the summer time.
 However, due to climate change, Vancouver hit the 92-degree-Fahrenheit (or 33- degrees-Celsius) mark on Aug 16, 2020.

 Wear comfortable clothes and shoes for the walking meditation, outdoor meditation, and Zen Tour training.